Travelling for research

 - Provide tools that make life easier for employees

 Setting up a profile with Uniglobe will also allow you to access the Concur Online Booking Tool.
 This tool can be invaluable to budget planning by allowing you to make comparisons between travel options by providing pricing information on a full range of airlines, hotels and vehicle rental agencies.

 The pre-travel authorization procedure must still be completed before booking travel with Uniglobe.

-A guide to setting up a profile with Uniglobe can be found here.
+A guide to setting up a profile with Uniglobe can be found by logging into myMRU and navigating to the Travel Management section found on the Financial Matters tab.

 Travel Advances The Finance Department requires at least 10 working days to issue a travel advance.
 If you need a travel advance, please indicate this on your Pre-Travel Authorization application.
 The travel advance request will be reviewed and then be approved by the Associate Vice-President Research, Scholarship, and Community Engagement.